Dodge Viper (SR II)

-The Dodge Viper (SR II) is the second generation of the Dodge Viper sports car, manufactured by American automobile manufacturer Dodge.
-The car had many parts carried over from the previous generation.
+The Dodge Viper (SR II) is the second-generation Dodge Viper sports car, manufactured by American automobile manufacturer Dodge.
+Two versions of the Viper were produced during the second generation.
+The RT/10, which had many parts carried over from the previous generation during the initial year of production and a new coupe named the GTS which was introduced in mid-1996.

 Production and specification history

-The 1996 model year marked as the start of production for the second generation of the Viper, called the SRII.
-The car was essentially an updated version of the first generation of the Viper, since most of its parts were passed on to this generation.
+The 1996 model year marked as the start of production for the second-generation Viper, codenamed the SR II.
+The car was essentially an updated version of the first-generation Viper, since most of its parts were carried over to this generation.

-The RT/10 received minor changes, the biggest change being the exhaust position.
-The exhaust pipes of the car were relocated to the rear to release back pressure, which therefore increased the power to 415 hp and the torque to 488 lbft.
+The second-generation RT/10 received minor changes, the biggest change being the exhaust position.
+The side-exiting exhaust pipes were now enclosed and relocated to exit the rear of the vehicle via a single muffler, exiting through two large centrally-positioned tail pipes.
+This reduced back pressure which increased the power to 415 hp and the torque to 488 lbft.
 A removable hardtop was now available along with a sliding glass window.
 A few steel suspension components were replaced by aluminum, which resulted in 27 kg of weight reduction.

-A new model of the Viper was introduced in late 1996.
-Known as the GTS, the car was essentially a coupé and more powerful version of the RT/10.
-The roof of the car was shaped in such a way that drivers were able to fit their helmets during track days.
-This was dubbed the double-bubble, and has been used for all of the subsequent generations of the Viper following the SR II.
+In late 1996, a new model of the Viper was introduced.
+Known as the GTS, the car was a coupé version of the RT/10 and offered more power than the RT/10 upon release.
+Dubbed the “double bubble”, the roof of the car featured slightly raised sections over the driver and passenger seats that looked like bubbles to accommodate additional head room for helmets during track days.
+This look was retained for all of the subsequent generations of Viper coupes following the SR II.
 Over 90% of the GTS contained new parts compared to the RT/10 despite similar looks, and the 8.0-liter V10 engine received a power increase, with the engine now producing a maximum power output of 450 hp.
 The GTS was also the first Viper to receive airbags.